 Because of this, attorneys’ jobs leave them in a constant state of crisis.
 This near-constant level of stress can lead to another serious problem among lawyers: substance abuse.

 In the general public, 1 in 100 people is addicted to drugs or alcohol.
 Among attorneys, it’s closer to 2 in 100.
 This means that attorneys are twice as likely as other Americans to have substance dependency issues.

 The ties between suicide and excessive alcohol use are clear.
 According to a study cited in the Oxford Journals of Medicine, it has been shown that "individuals with alcohol dependence have a 60-120 times greater suicide risk than the non-psychiatrically-ill population."

 Most at risk are drinking males over the age of 50.
 This demographic represents an increased risk of completed suicide, as the risk for suicide associated with dependence on alcohol increases with age.
 This seems to align with the demographics in attorneys who have taken their lives, the vast majority being older males.

 What Can Be Done?

-Eight states—California, Montana, Iowa, Mississippi, Florida, South Carolina and North Carolina—have added a mental health component to their license renewal process.
+Eight states—California, Montana, Iowa, Mississippi, Florida, South Carolina, and North Carolina—have added a mental health component to their license renewal process.
 In addition, most states now provide confidential mental health services.
-All of these programs are founded on confidentiality, which is a key component to any program because lawyers want to do all they can to protect their image and their license.
+All of these programs are founded on confidentiality, which is a key component of any program because lawyers want to do all they can to protect their image and their license.

 At Foster Web Marketing, attorneys aren't just our clients, they are our friends.
 We want every attorney who is struggling to get help and stop the cycle of stress and depression well before the situation becomes dire.